-Vocational Rehabilitation Certifications

-The Department of Human Services is authorized to submit the VR services portion of the Unified State Plan under Title I of the Rehabilitation Act of 1973 (Rehabilitation Act), as amended by WIOA,23 and its supplement under title VI of the Rehabilitation Act24.

-As a condition for the receipt of Federal funds under title I of the Rehabilitation Act for the provision of VR services, the Department of Human Services agrees to operate and administer the State VR Services Program in accordance with the VR services portion of the Unified State Plan25, the Rehabilitation Act, and all applicable regulations26, policies, and procedures established by the Secretary of Education.
+Vocational Rehabilitation Certifications 1 The Department of Human Services is authorized to submit the VR services portion of the Unified State Plan under Title I of the Rehabilitation Act of 1973 (Rehabilitation Act), as amended by WIOA, and its supplement under title VI of the Rehabilitation Act .
+Doe cumentation/Comments: 2 As a condition for the receipt of Federal funds under title I of the Rehabilitation Act for the provision of VR services, the Department of Human Services agrees to operate and administer the State VR Services Program in accordance with the VR services portion of the Unified State Plan , the Rehabilitation Act, and all applicable regulations , policies, and procedures established by the Secretary of Education.
 Funds made available under section 111 of the Rehabilitation Act are used solely for the provision of VR services and the administration of the VR services portion of the Unified State Plan.

-As a condition for the receipt of Federal funds under title VI of the Rehabilitation Act for supported employment services, the Department of Human Services agrees to operate and
+Doe cumentation/Comments: 3 As a condition for the receipt of Federal funds under title VI of the Rehabilitation Act for supported employment services, the Department of Human Services agrees to operate and 1 administer the State Supported Employment Services Program in accordance with the supplement to the VR services portion of the Unified State Plan , the Rehabilitation Act,

-23 Public Law 113-128.
+&lt;sup>23 Public Law 113-128.

-24 Unless otherwise stated, "Rehabilitation Act" means the Rehabilitation Act of 1973, as amended by WIOA, signed into law on July 22, 2014.
+&lt;sup>24 Unless otherwise stated, "Rehabilitation Act" means the Rehabilitation Act of 1973, as amended by WIOA, signed into law on July 22, 2014.

-25 No funds under title I of the Rehabilitation Act may be awarded without an approved VR services portion of the Unified or Combined State Plan in accordance with section 101(a) of the Rehabilitation Act .
+&lt;sup>25 No funds under title I of the Rehabilitation Act may be awarded without an approved VR services portion of the Unified or Combined State Plan in accordance with section 101(a) of the Rehabilitation Act.

-26 Applicable regulations, in part, include the Education Department General Administrative Regulations (EDGAR) in 34 CFR parts 76, 77, 79, 81, and 82; 2 CFR part 200 as adopted by 2 CFR part 3485; and the State VR Services Program regulations.
+&lt;sup>26 Applicable regulations, in part, include the Education Department General Administrative Regulations (EDGAR) in 34 CFR parts 76, 77, 79, 81, and 82; 2 CFR part 200 as adopted by 2 CFR part 3485; and the State VR Services Program regulations.